 ☞ The first scenario was in Delhi, at the Red Fort, when a small group of us (all women) were walking through the grounds whilst being followed by a group of young locals.
 The entire visit was spent with a few young men following us, taking images of us and staying within close distances for the entire duration.
 It was no big deal at all, they were just curious and at no point made anyone feel threatened.
 Although, I will definitely say that it was not the most relaxing experience.

 I made my way quickly to the bus which he then followed me on to before he was escorted off by the local tour guide.
 This was definitely a situation that made me feel very uncomfortable.
-When I got on the bus, I had to take a minute to realise what had happened.
+When I got on the bus, I had to take a minute to come to terms with what had happened…

 ☞ A very confronting moment was at the train station near Orchha.

 There were thousands and thousands and thousands of people on the floor.
 To the point where walking through the station was a very delicate process; attempting not to stand on any man, woman or child whilst tiptoeing our way to our designated platform.
 Due to this situation being very out of the ordinary for locals, and being the only group of white people in the entire town for that matter, we were certainly the centre of attention.
 I had thousands of eyes on me, and the women’s waiting room was completely full, so I spent the hour train delay outside on the platform.

-I stood with my head down whilst a circle of interested men completely surrounded me and stared me down… I eventually had to stand with an older man in my tour group, as the circle of men began to creep closer and closer to my location.
+I stood with my head down whilst a circle of men completely surrounded me and stared me down… I eventually had to stand with an older man in my tour group, as the circle of men began to creep closer and closer to my location.